 The thing is I didn’t realise just how damaging pulling all-nighters actually are?
-I am not just talking about being tired here, I mean it can be seriously damaging both physically and emotionally which in some cases are irreversible.
+I am not just talking about being tired here and the lines and wrinkles and years it adds your face, I mean it can be seriously damaging both physically and emotionally which in some cases are irreversible.

 Once you read the below you will never want to pull an all-nighter again: